Best Frozen Desserts in Singapore You Can Order Online for Delivery

 Sweet Potato Balls in Green Bean Soup

-This is the quintessential Singaporean comfort dessert — handmade taro and sweet potato balls served in slow-cooked green bean soup.
-Traditionally, you could only get this from hawker centres or from someone who made it at home.
-Now, you can order it frozen.
+The quintessential Singaporean comfort dessert.
+Handmade taro and sweet potato balls in slow-cooked green bean soup — traditionally, you could only get this from hawker centres or from someone's grandmother.
+Now you can order it frozen and keep it in your freezer.

 Traditional Kueh

-Several home-based businesses and bakeries in Singapore now offer frozen kueh — from ondeh ondeh to ang ku kueh.
-These are typically flash-frozen after preparation and can be steamed or microwaved at home.
+Several home-based businesses and bakeries now offer frozen kueh — ondeh ondeh to ang ku kueh.
+Flash-frozen after preparation, steam or microwave at home.

-Best for: Nostalgic treats, sharing with elderly family members, cultural celebrations.
+Best for: Nostalgic treats, elderly family members, celebrations.

 Bubur Cha Cha

-Some producers offer frozen versions of this coconut-milk based dessert packed with sweet potato, taro, and tapioca pearls.
-Look for versions that use real coconut milk rather than coconut cream powder.
+Some producers offer frozen versions of this coconut milk dessert with sweet potato, taro, and tapioca pearls.
+Look for versions using real coconut milk rather than powder.

-Best for: Those who enjoy rich, creamy coconut-based desserts.
+Best for: Fans of rich, creamy coconut desserts.

 Modern Frozen Desserts